No products in the cart.

 Symptoms of Occipital Lobe Damage

-The most common symptom of occipital lobe damage is blindness and visual distortions, such as hallucinations.
-But there are several other symptoms a person can experience as well.
+The most common symptoms of occipital lobe damage are blindness and visual distortions, such as hallucinations.
+However, there are several other visual and perceptual symptoms individuals can experience as well.

 1. Partial Blindness

-Partial blindness can manifest in several different ways, including:
+Partial blindness is a vision problem that occurs when only a portion of the visual field is impaired.
+It can manifest in several different ways, including:

-• Hemianopsia – Half of your visual field, either horizontally or vertically, is gone.
+• Hemianopsia – Loss of half of the visual field, either horizontally or vertically.

-• Quadrantanopsia – A quarter of your visual field is lost.
+• Quadrantanopsia – A quarter of the visual field is lost.

-• Peripheral vision loss – The outer edge of your visual field is lost.
+• Peripheral vision loss – The outer edges of the visual field are lost.

-• Central vision loss – The middle of your visual field is lost, but the peripheral vision is fine.
+• Central vision loss – The middle of the visual field is lost, but the peripheral vision is fine.

 2. Word Blindness (Alexia)